SOCIOECOLOGICAL NEUROSCIENCE LAB

 Picture

-Oreoluwa Amosu, Second Year Medical Student
+Oreoluwa Amosu, Medical Student

 Ore is interested in how environmental factors, such as air quality, impact the structure and function of the limbic system, and how such factors interact with social structures.
 She is working with UKBiobank data and intends to validate her models in our Bronx cohort.